|Back to Main Print This Page Email to a Friend|

 Herbs and Supplements

-Because of the difficulty in treating scleroderma, many patients are tempted to try high-dose supplements or other alternative treatments.
+Because of the difficulty in treating scleroderma, many people are tempted to try high-dose supplements or other alternative treatments.
 Some natural treatments have been evaluated for the treatment of scleroderma, including para-aminobenzoic acid, vitamin E, evening primrose oil, and an avocado/soybean extract.
 However, these treatments have not been proven effective, and using alternative remedies can be dangerous.

-There is almost no published research on the use of herbal remedies for patients with scleroderma.
+There is almost no published research on the use of herbal remedies for people with scleroderma.
 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been numerous reported cases of serious and even deadly side effects from herbal products.
 Always check with your doctor before using any herbal remedies or dietary supplements.